xiaoyanhao/chatroulette/README.md

 npm install
 ```

-All the static files should be placed in `static` directory.
+All the static files should be placed in `dist` directory.

 ### Start up the server
 ```